 Marketing and e-Commerce can learn from each other

-Part of the disconnect between marketing and e-Commerce is that they often sit as separate functions in a business.
+Part of the disconnect between marketing and e-Commerce is they often sit as separate functions in a business.
 This means there’s not much interaction and sharing of skills.

 Don’t let this happen in your business.